 It’s not always easy for us to love and accept ourselves.
 Life has probably convinced you that your identity is shaped by how you look, how you perform, and what you achieve.
 But in See Yourself As God Sees You, you will discover the truth: that only God’s view of you matters.

-The great news: He sees you as loved, accepted, and valuable.
+The great news: Our self-image should be tied to how God sees us.
+He sees YOU as loved, accepted, and valuable.
 Regardless of your past, God sees you for who you really are — and He likes what He sees!
 This book works well in Book Clubs; the discussion questions help readers to understand and apply what they learn.